shenwei356/seqkit/doc/docs/usage.md

 Usage

 ```
-grep sequences by pattern(s) of name or sequence motifs
+search sequences by pattern(s) of name or sequence motifs

 Usage:
   fakit grep [flags]